reedybee/delta/README.md

 # Delta
-Delta is a single c-header file for creating and managing windows across various operating systems and hardware using a single API.
+Delta is a single c-header file for (eventually) creating and managing windows across various operating systems and hardware using a single API.

+## Features:
+- Create and manage windows using the `Win32 API`,
+- Interface with OpenGL directly to handle graphics,

+### Usage:
 Delta's header file can be found at `delta/delta.h`.

-Including `delta.h` in your project, delta can be used by
+Including `delta.h` in your project, delta can then be used by:
 ```c
 #define DELTA_IMPLEMENTATION
 #include <delta.h>
 ```
+A delta window can then be created, and, if needed, an OpenGL context can be added to it.

+#### Planned Features:
+ Planned features may change, these are just features I would like to implement in the future.
+- Input Support
+- Linux and MacOS Support (Creating/Managing windows)
+- Support for different graphics API's (Vulkan, Metal, Direct12, etc...)